agentmorris/camera-trap-ml-survey/README.md

 #### Papers I don't have access to but would read if I did

+* Katayama LS.
+Wild Ungulate Impacts on Ranchlands and Across Managed Landscapes in the Hawaiian Islands.
+Master's thesis, University of Hawai'i at Manoa.
+2025.

+* Burgstahler K. Climatic Adaptability and Resiliency of North American Sagebrush-Steppe Mammals and Birds.
+Master's thesis, Washington State University.
+2025.

+* Singh S. Will a Tale of Two Cats Become a Tale of One?
+Canada Lynx and Bobcat Density and Dynamic Occupancy in a Mountain Ecosystem.
+Master's thesis, Washington State University.
+2025.

+* Mahmoud M. Montane Carnivore Detection and Occupancy in the High Oregon Cascades.
+Master's thesis, Washington State University.
+2025.

 * Bassing SB, Ausband DE, Mumma MA, Thompson S, Hurley MA, Falcy MR. Mammalian predator co-occurrence affected by prey and habitat more than competitor presence at multiple time scales.
 Ecological Monographs.
 2025 Feb;95(1):e1648

-* Sanderson S, Haines GE, Reimchen TE, Beirne C, Burton C, Hendry AP.
-Inferring bird communities on remote freshwater lakes through time-lapse imagery.
-Canadian Journal of Zoology.
-2025 Apr 14.

 * Moreno H, Gómez A, Andújar D. Deep learning-based video analysis for visitor detection and tracking in protected areas.
 Journal of Outdoor Recreation and Tourism.
 2025 Jun 1;50:100890.